Jhn1996/SI-507-final-project/README.md

-# Covid-19 New York Times Data Insights
+# New York Times Covid-19 Data Insights

-## instructions
+## Instructions
 A Newsapi key is needed to run the program, you can register and retrieve the key at https://newsapi.org/.

 Copy the API key to a python file named secrets.py under the current directory with the following format: